 A trader gets this data on the terminal via the Internet data channel.
 The HFT companies strive to get information about the transactions before others by using special technologies.
-That is why physical proximity to the stock exchange servers (the “collocation”) is the matter of critical importance.
-As a remarkable example of the struggle for the communication to the stock exchange, we can think of the 1,180-kilometer long distance between Aurora (the suburb of Chicago) and Mavo (the city on the north of New Jersey).
+That is why physical proximity to the stock exchange servers (the “collocation”) is a matter of critical importance.
+As a remarkable example of the struggle for the communication to the stock exchange, we can think of the 1,180-kilometer-long distance between Aurora (the suburb of Chicago) and Mavo (the city on the north of New Jersey).
 It is called the “chord of capitalism” in Russia.

 According to the recent data, the MacKayBrothers Company nowadays is providing the fastest connection to the stock exchanges.
 It took only 4.09 milliseconds for the company to perform a data transfer through 22 stock exchange stations.
-The rivals are at least by 60,000 nanoseconds behind.
+The rivals are at least 60,000 nanoseconds behind.

 Nota Bene: the important principle of HFT involves working with large trading volume.
 The positions are not transferred to the next day but they are closed during the current trading day instead.

-Thus, the robots opening positions at the incredible speed have managed to form their own trading niche, in which they challenge for each millisecond and nanosecond.
+Thus, the robots opening positions at the incredible speed have managed to form their trading niche, in which they challenge for each millisecond and nanosecond.
 Of course, there are less common speculative systems used for this kind of algorithms but they carry much greater risks.

 According to official sources, HFT was invented in 1998 when the members of the United States Securities and Exchange Commission gave a green light for using the electronic platforms.
-In fact, the idea of the HFT algorithms had occurred almost 10 years before that.
+The idea of the HFT algorithms had occurred almost 10 years before that.
 Steve Swanson was a talented programmer, the holder of a scientific degree in mathematics and the HFT founder.
 He brought to life an idea of using powerful computers in stock trading.